 You’ll either have to fly into Sandspit or take a ferry from Prince Rupert to access Haida Gwaii – and then you’ll need to boat down to Gwaii Haanas.
 It’s wild, rugged country with a temper, that’s tamed in the summer.
 This is a land the Haida people have lived in for more than twelve thousand years.
 With its dense rainforests, gorgeous sand beaches and incomparable marine life, visitors are in for a treat.
 The kayaking here is phenomenal.

-These 10 beautiful national parks give you an inkling of what awaits you on a visit.
+These 10 beautiful national parks give you an inkling of what awaits you on a visit to Canada.